 Note

-This example shows a full step-by-step workflow of fitting a GLM to data extracted from a seed on the Posterior Cingulate Cortex and saving the results.
+This example shows a full step-by-step workflow of fitting a GLM to signal extracted from a seed on the Posterior Cingulate Cortex and saving the results.
+More precisely, this example shows how to use a signal extracted from a seed region as the regressor in a GLM to determine the correlation of each region in the dataset with the seed region.

 More specifically: